 The much-loved Helen Asian Kitchen recently resumed ownership under its founder Helen Jiao.
 The signature dishes of the off-the-beaten-path eatery are Helen’s hand-made dumplings and the stir-fried cauliflower.
 Like many of the restaurants featured here, a meal at Helen’s is best in a group, when you can order several different dishes to share.
 In addition to dumplings and the fragrant and mouth-numbing cauliflower, sample the green onion pancakes, twice-fried pork, and crispy salt & pepper prawns.

 7370 Sawmill Rd.

-Sunflower is a long-running Chinese eatery located in a Dublin strip mall, and is known particularly for its weekend dim sum service.
+Sunflower is a long-running Chinese eatery located in a Dublin strip mall and is known particularly for its weekend dim sum service.
 In traditional dim sum, guests are seated at a table while carts with small, shareable plates are rolled up.
-You then select of a variety of dishes, which can include everything from dumplings to steam buns to noodle dishes to vegetables, not to mention hot and cold tea and sweets.
+Next, they select from a variety of dishes, which can include everything from dumplings to steam buns to noodle dishes to vegetables, not to mention hot and cold tea and sweets.